A woman pushing a baby in a stroller was shot dead on Manhattan's Upper East Side. Authorities believe she knew her attacker, official says

 "It doesn't matter if you are on the Upper East Side or East New York, Brooklyn," he said.

-An exact cause of death will be up to the city's medical examiner, but a preliminary investigation determined the woman suffered a single gunshot wound to her right temple, from a bullet that exited and was recovered from a nearby parked car, the official said.
+An exact cause of death will be up to the city's medical examiner, but a preliminary investigation determined Johnson suffered a single gunshot wound to her right temple, from a bullet that exited and was recovered from a nearby parked car, the official said.

+Adams declined to say where the baby was Thursday, saying city officials were in touch with family members.

 The killing comes amid heightened nationwide political attention to gun violence after recent high-profile shootings, including massacres at an upstate New York supermarket and at an elementary school in Texas.
 President Joe Biden last weekend signed into law the first major federal gun safety legislation passed in decades.